MohammadBnei/gorm-user-auth/README.md

 We'll use this [jwt package](https://github.com/golang-jwt/jwt).

 Let's dive into the handler for the login request.
 We need to extract the JSON body, check the email and password, create the two tokens and add them to the cookie and the JSON response

+	Exercice

+	Create the LoginDTO in the model folder

 ```go
 /*
 Login handles the login request.
 It parses the request body into a LoginDTO struct